dvdmllr/textplots/README.md

 ## Usage
 ### From Code

-The library currently supports printing boxplots, histograms and heatmaps to command line.
+The library currently supports printing boxplots, histograms and scatterplots to command line.
 The following shows how this is done from code:

 **Boxplots**

+Boxplots display the distribution of a variable in a single plot by visualizing quartiles, minimum and maximum values.

-Boxplots provide simple means to display distribution parameters of a data series.
-The implementation allows to plot a set of data series to compare distributions.
+The implementation allows to plot a set of boxplots in vertical direction to compare distributions for a range of variables.
 This can be done in code as follows:

 ```java
 List<Pair<String, double[]>> data = new ArrayList<>();